 2: Build a raised bed or outline a berm along the contour line.

 Construct raised beds along a contour line at your desired length and width.
 Alternatively, outline the desired space for a raised planting berm with stakes or flags.

 3: Sheet mulch the proposed garden area.

 Before filling the raised bed or planting berm with soil, use a digging fork to aerate the existing soil.
 Then cover the existing ground inside the planting area with cardboard.
 Overlap the ends so that weeds can’t find any openings.

-You may have to import some soil, but to reduce costs you can layer purchased soil with other organic materials such as aged manure, worm castings, shredded and aged leaf mulch, and/or composted wood chips.
-The top 6 inches of the planting area should be compost soil.
+You may have to import some soil to have enough, but to reduce costs you can layer purchased organic soil with other organic materials such as aged manure, worm castings (make your own worm bin), shredded and aged leaf mulch, and/or composted wood chips.